Recycling Challah Bread in Style: Mock Baba Recipe

 Posted on 13th of June, 2012 by Lévana

 I looked around me, and this is what I found and put together.
 Hardly a recipe, but the kind of thing that tasted and looked more glorious than the modest sum of its parts.
-It had a texture very much like a baba (after all, this dessert is yeasted), spongy and soaked, which got me and everyone very excited, except there was no dough making or rising, all aboard, end of story!
+It had a texture very much like the French baba au rum (after all, baba is yeasted), spongy and rum-soaked, which got me and everyone very excited, except there was no dough making or rising, all aboard, end of story!
 If the way the dessert disappeared was any indication, a star was born, for all kids big and small.

 1 medium challah bread, cut up in large chunks

 3 cups milk or dairy-free milk (soy, rice, almond, grain etc….)

 3 tablespoons lemon juice

 2/3 cup dry currants, or raisins

 Process all but last ingredient in a food processor until smooth, about 1 minute.
 Fold in the currants with a spoon.
 Pour the batter into a well greased tube cake pan.
 Bake about one hour, or a little longer, until the top is barely set.
 Or pour the batter in individual molds and bake about 40 minutes.
 Serve warm or at room temperature, alone or with whipped cream and/or berries.
 Makes a dozen ample servings.